Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 Let's consider a second scenario where there is a high amount of friction on the device.
 With both P and D, the motor is able to get close to the desired position, but the friction is too much to overcome, and increasing the P too much will simply make it overshoot.
 In this case, we want to use a little bit of I.

-I follows the following equation: $O_i(t) = k_i * \int{e(t)dt}$.
+I follows the following equation: $u_i(t) = k_i * \int{e(t)dt}$.
 It grows with the integral of the error OVER TIME, what we're looking at is the area under the curve, so it grows exponentially and often very uncontrollably.
 Often in this case, we want to add a cap to how large the I component can build to.
 Now, lets see it in use.

 > IMAGE4 ↓